oroinc/documentation/user/back-office/system/user-management/organizations/manage.rst

 .. note:: Keep in mind that only those customer user roles that have been created in the current organization are displayed in the Customer User Roles grid of the current organization.

-.. include:: /include/include-images.rst
+.. include:: /include/include-links-user.rst
    :start-after: begin

-.. include:: /include/include-links.rst
+.. include:: /include/include-images.rst
    :start-after: begin